0xdane/0xdane/README.md

 </h1>

 <p align='center'>
-  I'm a fullstack developer mainly working in C# & Javascript.
+  I'm a fullstack developer mainly working in C# & JavaScript.
 </p>
 <p align='center'>
   This is my personal GitHub where I work on personal projects and fun things!